-When it comes to our trees, we know that they need certain nutrients to help them remain strong, healthy and to grow, so what better way of having an organic form of feeding them, than with your leaves!
+When it comes to our trees, we know that they need certain nutrients to help them remain strong, healthy and to grow, so what better way of having an organic form of feeding them than with your leaves!

 The best way to help our trees with leaves is to leave ‘leaf-litter’ (a collection of fallen leaves) underneath them which will proceed to decompose, helping to provide nutrients to the trees through feeding microbes in the soil.
-You will not only save yourself from buying potentially unnecessary fertiliser for your garden, but you’re also making use of leaves that otherwise may have been going to landfill or being burnt.
+You will not only save yourself from buying potentially unnecessary fertiliser for your garden, but you will also be making use of leaves that otherwise may have been going to landfill or being burnt.

 It is also imperative to remember to not leave many years’ worth of leaves under your trees as this can begin to have an adverse effect instead of a beneficial one.

 Are you a tree surgeon?
 Click the button to claim your free listing and see our other membership options today!

 Are you looking for a tree surgeon?